maierav/sensation/intro.md

 ### Logic

+    Logic is not a theory but a reflection of the world.
+    L. Wittgenstein

 One step we took from doubt to observation and thought (about our observation) is that we snug in, well, thought.
 And no tany kind of thought, to be precise, but reasoned thought.
 After all, unreasonable nonsense, such as "Banana jumps pengiun leads to glory" does not seem to be helpful or get us very far in working our way out of radical doubt.

 But what is that, reasoning?
 This is another long-pondered question and it found its answer in _logic_.